galaxyproject/training-material/ChIP-Seq/tutorials/TAL1_binding_site_identification.md

 ### Step 3: Aligning reads to a reference genome

 In order to figure where the sequenced DNA fragments originated from in the genome, the short reads must be aligned to the reference genome.
 This is equivalent to solving a jigsaw puzzle, but unfortunately, not all pieces are unique.
 In principle, you could do a BLAST analysis to figure out where the sequenced pieces fit best in the known genome.
 Aligning millions of short sequences this way may, however, take a couple of weeks.
 Nowadays, there are many read alignment programs for shot-gun sequenced DNA, `BWA` being one of them.
+You can read more about the BWA algorithm and tool [here](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btp324).

 :pencil2: ***Hands on!***